Archibald, Wynne and Sulman Prizes 2021

 Time Out says

 Thanks to the Art Gallery of NSW, you can now see the winners of Archibald, Sulman and Wynne prizes from your sofa

-That’s because the Archibald, Wynne and Sulman Prize exhibitions have been given the digital treatment, with a swish 360-degree immersive experience you can check out online here.
+While we might not be able to visit Art Gallery of NSW IRL right now, you can still admire Ciccarone’s work thanks to their digital walk-through.
+The Archibald, Wynne and Sulman Prize exhibitions have been given the digital treatment, with a swish 360-degree immersive experience.
 It’s heaps of fun to explore, with the self-guided tour flagging loads of interesting facts along the way as you click on the works to read their labels.

-Look out for Yolŋu painter and printmaker Nyapanyapa Yunupiŋu, her silvery depiction of the Seven Sisters star clusters, also known as the Pleiades, titled ‘Garak – night sky’ was the Wynne Prize-winner.
+Elsewhere you can admire Peter Wegner’s Archibald Prize-winning ‘Portrait of Guy Warren at 100’, and Yolŋu painter and printmaker Nyapanyapa Yunupiŋu’s Wynne Prize-winner, ‘Garak – night sky’.
 Also, look out for Sulman Prize-winner Georgia Spain’s stunning work ‘Getting down or falling up’.
-We also love German-born, Sydney-based artist Kathrin Longhurst’s stunning, unguarded portrait of singer-songwriter Kate Ceberano, which took home the 30th Archibald Packing Room Prize.
+We also love German-born, Sydney-based artist Kathrin Longhurst’s unguarded portrait of singer-songwriter Kate Ceberano, which took home the 30th Archibald Packing Room Prize.

 Need more culture in your life?
 Check out these digital events here.